-Easy As Can Be The lessons come to you by mail from the famous U. S. School of Music.
+The lessons come to you by mail from the famous U. S. School of Music.
 They consist of complete printed instructions, diagrams, and all the music you need.
 You're never in hot water.
 First you are told how a thing is done.
 Then a picture shows you how, then you do it yourself and hear it.
 No private teacher could make it clearer or easier.

-Over 600.000 people learned to play this modern way - and learned to play this modern way - and found it easy as A-B-C. Forget that old-fashioned idea that you need special "talent."
-Just read the list of instru-ments in the panel, decide which one you want to play and want to play, and the U. S. School will do the rest.
-No matter which instra-ment you choose ment you choose, the cost in each case will average the same-just a few cents a day.
+Over 600.000 people learned to play this modern way - and found it easy as learned to play this modern way - and found it easy as A-B-C. Forget that old-fashioned idea that you need special "talent."
+Just read the list of instruments in the panel, decide which one you want to play and want to play, and the U. S. School will do the rest.
+No matter which instrument you choose, the cost in each case will average the same-just a few cents a day.
 Send for our Free Book and Demonstration Lesson.